motnip/keycloak-js-login/README.md

 This project is a sample of how to integrate KeyCloak into a React project.

 The React application is a sample website with three pages:
-- Welcome: it s a welcome page that doesn't require any login
+- Welcome: it is a welcome page that doesn't require any login
-- Public page: is a page that does not require any log in
+- Public page: it is a page that does not require any log in
 - User Details: it is a page that shows some information about the logged user.
 Indeed you need to log in.
 The page gets the user's data from the KeyCloak token.

 A docker-compose file runs an instance of the KeyCloak server used by the React component application.